juergotter/ats-di-test/dockerimage/README.md

 #### Timestamp Server

-The default Timestamp Server will be: `http://timestamp.acs.microsoft.com`
+The Timestamp Server will be automatically chosen by jsign.
-To change it you can set the Environment Variable:
+To change it you can set the Environment Variables:
 - `TIMESTAMP_SERVER=http://timestamp.domain.org`
+- `TIMESTAMP_MODE=[RFC3161|Authenticode]`

 ### CodeSign using `ats-codesign.sh`